Carnegie Council for Ethics in International Affairs

-The Carnegie Council for Ethics in International Affairs is a New York City–based 501(c)(3) public charity serving international affairs professionals, teachers and students, and the attentive public.
-Founded in 1914, and originally named Church Peace Union, Carnegie Council is an independent and nonpartisan institution, aiming to be the foremost voice of ethics in international affairs.
-The Council focuses on Ethics, War and Peace, Global Social Justice, and Religion in Politics as its three main themes.
+Carnegie Council for Ethics in International Affairs is a New York City–based 501(c)(3) independent nonpartisan institution serving international affairs professionals, educators, and the public.
+Founded by Andrew Carnegie in 1914, and originally named Church Peace Union, Carnegie Council aims to be the foremost voice of ethics in international affairs.
+Through its programs and initiatives, the Council holds public and private convenings featuring international affairs experts and practitioners and publishes articles, reports, event recordings, and podcasts focusing on the ethical dimension of international relations and current events.
 It is separate and independent from all other Carnegie philanthropies.

-Carnegie Council publishes Ethics & International Affairs, a quarterly academic journal that examines the intersection of moral issues and the international sphere.
+Carnegie Council also publishes Ethics & International Affairs, a quarterly academic journal that examines the intersection of moral issues and the international sphere.

-Among Carnegie Council's programs is Global Policy Innovations, which publishes Policy Innovations, an online magazine.